 A descendent of this kind of picture book is the bear series by Jez Alborough, also featuring simple rhyme, playing with scale (a massive teddy bear) and a circular ending.

 Why are stories of excess and outsize so memorable?
-I don’t know, they just are.
+I don’t know, but they are.
 In fact, people who specialise in training others to have good memories recommend making use of this trick of the brain.
 We’re more likely to remember to buy lemons at the supermarket if we imagine a massive lemon beforehand, squirting juice painfully into the eye.